 The Rhabdocoela worm also known as the disc worm belong to the class of Turbellaria within the phylum platyhelminths.
 The Rhabdocoela are distinguished by their slim, elongated, and microscopic size.

-They typically reside in various habitats such as the substrate, filter media and water column.
+These worms in aquariums typically reside in various habitats such as the substrate, filter media, and water column.

-These worms that you can see in your aquarium would be a type of freshwater flatworm that feeds on bacteria and microalgae.
+These worms on fish tank glass or in the water column are a type of freshwater flatworm that feeds on bacteria and microalgae.

 These harmless flatworms will not prey on your fish or shrimp and are part of the natural ecosystem in the tank.
 You may also find the Rhabdocoela worms swarming on plants or fish that are already dead.